 Teri is a senior editor for Consumer Rescue.
 She is a Physician Assistant working in Hospital Medicine.

-She has been volunteering for consumer advocacy for 10 years and is the newsletter director at Elliott Advocacy.
+She has been volunteering for consumer advocacy for 10 years.
 She lives in Orlando, Florida where she is owned by two cats and a dachshund-mix.

 Jennifer is a senior editor for Consumer Rescue.
 She thinks with both halves of her brain!
 She’s a freelance writer and editor based in Houston, Texas, and is the founder of KeenReader, Inc and Pen and Pixel LLC, online-based literacy and editing organizations.
 She has edited fiction and nonfiction works on a variety of subjects, including taxation, religion, and business management.
 In addition, she has been a Certified Public Accountant since 1996.
-She has been a long-time volunteer at Elliott Advocacy and other nonprofits.
+She has been a long-time volunteer at a variety of nonprofits.

 Karen Roberts is a retired software engineer with a B.S. in Biology.